background image background image background image background image background image

 • Operate robotic cameras to produce live coverage of House and Senate proceedings for the Internet and closed circuit cable television.

-• Research, write, shoot, edit, and produce video segments for Arizona Capitol Television, Arizona’s version of C-SPAN, 24/7 television channel which can be seen on Cox Digital Cable.
+• Research, write, shoot, edit, and produce video segments for Arizona Capitol Television, Arizona’s version of C-SPAN, 24/7 television channel which can be seen on Cox Digital Cable (channel 123) and Comcast Cable (channel 123).

 • Conduct television interviews with legislators and legislative staff.